 Before you begin, you will need your license key and to have been granted access to the Latent AI container registry in order to complete the SDK installation process.

 The LEIP SDK is distributed in a Docker container.
-Please verify you have Docker version 1.19 or greater installed on your target host and have allocated at least 4GB of memory for Docker.
-While Latent AI provides several Docker variants of the SDK depending on your hardware target, the initial AGX recipe is only provided with the Cuda and Cuda10.2 optimized containers.
+Please verify you have Docker Version 1.19 or higher installed on your target host and have allocated at least 4GB of memory for Docker.
+While Latent AI provides several Docker variants of the SDK depending on your hardware target, the initial AGX recipe is only provided with the CUDA and CUDA 10.2 optimized containers.